Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Conclusion

-\item{Molecular abundances of the shocked molecular gas in \candy\ are found to be somewhat different than those in another well-studied SNR, IC~443.
+\item{Molecular abundances of the shocked molecular gas in \candy\ are found to be somewhat different from those in another well-studied SNR, IC~443.
 The abundances of molecules such as CS, HCN and \htco\ are not enhanced by the effect of the shock, as expected from the most plausible models.
-The abundances of \hcop\ and SO appear to be enhanced in respect to dark clouds.
-No SiO emission was detected, but the upper limit to the SiO column density indicates a possibility of an enhanced SiO abundance.}
+The abundances of \hcop\ and SO appear to be an order of magnitude higher than in dark clouds.
+No SiO emission was detected, but the upper limit to the SiO column density does allow the possibility of an enhanced SiO abundance.}